f4z3r/f4z3r.github.io/content/the-tortoise-and-the-hare-do-ai-agents-really-help.md

 intentionally implemented a feature that was already present in the repository, while making a couple design decisions that go against most of what the rest of the repository does.
 CodeRabbitAI neither detected that the logic I was introducing was already present in the codebase, nor did it complain about the sub-optimal design decisions.
+This goes to show that such agents are still not capable replacing humans with nuanced understanding of the project's history and architectural principles, potentially leading to the introduction of redundant or suboptimal solutions.

 # Dashboards!